LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

 to create an OpenMP parallel region, loop iterations may then be distributed using ``RAJA::expt::loop`` methods templated on ``RAJA::omp_for_exec`` execution policies.
-As before, the ``RAJA::expt::Grid`` object may be intialized without grid dimensions as the CPU does not require specifying a compute grid.
+As before, the ``RAJA::expt::Grid`` object may be initialized without grid dimensions as the CPU does not require specifying a compute grid.

 The first RAJA-based kernel for parallel GPU execution using the RAJA CUDA